apache/helix/website/1.4.3/src/site/markdown/tutorial_messaging.md

 **IMPORTANT:** When using the messaging API with `Criteria`, be aware of the following performance characteristics:

 - **ExternalView Scanning:** By default, the messaging service uses `DataSource.EXTERNALVIEW` to resolve criteria.
 This can scan **all** ExternalView znodes in the cluster, even when targeting specific instances.
-At high resource cardinality (thousands of resources), this can cause severe performance degradation.
+At high resource cardinality, this can cause severe performance degradation.

 **Recommended Patterns:**